 Zach Gompert, Principal Investigator

 Zach is broadly interested in evolutionary biology and population genetics.
-His current empirical research addresses questions related to hybridization and speciation, the genetics of adaptation, and the determinants of genetic variation in the wild.
-He also develops analytic approaches for population genomics.
+His current empirical research focus is on hybridization and speciation, the genetic basis of complex or quantitative adaptive traits, and determinants of genetic variation in the wild.
+His research involves genomic analyses of natural and experimental populations.
+He also develops statistical models and computer software for evolutionary genomic analyses.

 Lauren is interested in biology education as well as conservation genetics and morphological evolution.
 Her research involves endangered, freshwater spring endemic organisms and Lycaeides butterflies.